-Board Means Policy being monitored: (insert policy) Rev view all sections of the policy listed and evaluate our compliance with policy.
+Complete evaluation form and return to the Board Chair by Board Means Policy being monitored: (insert policy) Rev Review all sections of the policy listed and evaluate our compliance with policy.
 1. Indicate item by item if you believe □Yes □No Are we are in strict compliance with the policy as stated?
 2. If you indicated that the Board is not in strict compliance with the policy as stated, please indicate what you notice that gives evidence that we are not in compliance?
-2 3.
-How do you think we could improve our process to be in full compliance?
+3. How do you think we could improve our process to be in full compliance?
 4. What do we need to learn or discuss in order to live by our policies more completely?
 5. Does this policy remain in compliance with the Policy Governance model in terms of content and format?
 For example, do all the subsections of this policy relate to prudence and ethics?
 Do the sub-policy further enlighten language of the broader policy?